ggroce/MeetingScheduler/README.md

 # MeetingScheduler

-A meeting scheduler using JavaFX, with a remote MySQL backend.
+A meeting scheduler using JavaFX, with a remote MySQL back end.
 Features report generation and log retention.